rfnaufal/aurora/about.md

 permalink: /about/
 ---

-Rika is a PSO Consultant at VMware, specializing in Cloud Management and Application Modernization. </br>She has experience in working with companies across different industries, including finance and public sector.
+Rika is a PSO Consultant at VMware, specializing in Cloud Management and Application Modernization.

+She has experience in working with companies across different industries, including finance and public sector.

 Certifications: